faizaanvidhani/nytimes-sentiment-analysis/data_deliverable/data/README.md

 # :newspaper: Breaking News Data Spec

 Welcome to the Breaking News Data Spec!
 Some important things to note before diving into our wonderful datasets and their attributes.
-First, you should note that there are two data sets included in this spec: `SST-5 Fine-Grdained Classificaition` and `nyt_articles`.
+First, you should note that there are two data sets included in this spec: `SST-5 Fine-Grdained Classificaition` and `nyt_articles` (currently called data.db).
 The `SST-5 Fine-Grdained Classificaition` data will be used to train our ML model to then later perform sentiment analyis on the `nyt_articles` data we collected.
 For more information please continue reading and we hope you enjoy!

 # SST-5 Fine-Grained Classification Dataset Spec